 ‘It is easy to dodge our responsibilities, but we cannot dodge the consequences of dodging our responsibilities.’ – Josiah Charles Stamp

-Meeting these compliance requirements is a must, otherwise approvals will not be granted and/or rectification will be required, which can be a costly exercise.
-Worse still, you could lose your licences and registrations and, in certain cases, your insurances may not be able to help.
+Meeting these compliance requirements is a must, otherwise it can become very costly to your business.
+Worse still, you could lose your licences and registrations and, in certain cases, your insurances may not help.

-The first obligation is to lodge annual tax returns to the ATO, be they as an individual, partnership, company, trust or self-managed superannuation fund.
+The first obligation is to lodge annual tax returns to the ATO, be they as an individual, partnership, company, trust or SMSF.

-From day one of employing a labour force you must ensure that they are covered for any injury caused relating to their employment with your business.
+When employing a labour force, you must ensure that they are covered for any injury caused relating to their employment with your business.

 Workers’ compensation applies in a similar manner to superannuation.
 If the labour, be it under an employee relationship or as a permanent or semi-permanent subcontractor, is considered to be an employee relationship in the eyes of the industrial relations and tax law regime, then workers’ compensation is required to be paid.
 Just like with superannuation, determining how you engage the services of subcontractors will have an impact on your workers’ compensation payments.

-In summary, there are many statutory compliance obligations placed upon you in your building and property development business.
+In summary, there are many statutory compliance obligations placed upon you in your business.
 Being aware of these is the first step.
 Being set up to account for these is the second.
 Knowledge is power but management is success.